Pengfei-Meng/Kona_Homotopy/README.md

 # fstopo_kona_latest
 This folder is connected with Developer/kona_mengp2 folder on my Lenovo Ubuntu Laptop.
-It contains the work on testing homotopy inequality and approximate-adjoint preconditioner,\
-SVD Jacobian preconditioner on Graeme's structural problem, Toy problem.
+It contains the work on testing homotopy inequality optimization algorithm, and matrix-free preconditioner tseted on Graeme's fstopo problem, Quadratic problem.

 Major achievements so far:
 1. Homotopy Inequality working for Cuter test problem sets